bconnorwhite/remove-dir-safe/README.md

 <br />

-> Remove directories recursively or non-recursively without throwing.
+> Remove directories recursively or non-recursively.

 - Returns `true` if directory no longer exists.
 - Returns `false` if unable to remove directory.